-See the assessment section of the autism evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+See the assessment section of the Autism Spectrum Disorders Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 In most cases, a stable diagnosis of ASD is possible before or around a child's second birthday (Chawarska, Klin, Paul, Macari, & Volkmar, 2009).
 An early, accurate diagnosis can help families access appropriate services, provide a common language across interdisciplinary teams, and establish a framework for families and caregivers within which to understand the child's difficulties.
 Any diagnosis of ASD, particularly of young children, is periodically reviewed, as diagnostic categories and conclusions may change as the child develops.